Yato03/Yato03/README.md

 <ul>
   <li>:notebook: I’m  studying Software Engineering at <a href="https://www.us.es/">US</a></li>

-  <li>:coffee: I’m currently learning React
+  <li>:coffee: I’m currently learning React and Express

   <li>I have a Blog in GitHub Pages check it out --><a href="https://yato03.github.io/">My Tech Blog</a><--</li>